-Join Aaron F. Ross for an in-depth discussion in this video Modeling proxy objects, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Modeling proxy objects, part of Maya Dynamics: Creating Simulations (2012).

 We are still in a bit of preparation mode, getting our scene ready in order to…apply Rigid Body Dynamics.…As I mentioned it in an earlier movie, there are some limitations to the polygon…count for Maya's Rigid Bodies.…You can't just create an object of any arbitrary level of detail and expect that…to calculate as a Dynamic Simulation.…In fact, even just moderate levels of detail are going to completely overwhelm…the Rigid Body Solver.…In order to get good results, what you often need to do is model so-called "proxy objects."…A proxy object is a very low level of detail object and that proxy object will…be the one that has the Dynamics applied to it and there will additionally be a…high level of detail object which will be renderable and the renderable…object can be constrained to the proxy.…